Rothes/ESU/README.md

 # ESU
-A bukkit plugin that helps with managing your server, provides a better gameplay environment.
+Bukkit & Velocity plugin that helps with managing your server, provides a better gameplay environment.

 All features can be enabled independently, and configurable.